How to look for records of... Changes of name

 - notices of changes of name published in The Times after 1861 with a few notices from other newspapers

-- registers of the Lord Lyon [King of Arms] where Scottish changes of name were commonly recorded
+- registers of the Court of the Lord Lyon where Scottish changes of name were commonly recorded

 - changes by Royal licence not advertised in the London Gazette